Polly Adler: Bordello owner

 As Adler's business grew, she invested in a series of improvements, moving to grander accommodations and updating the interiors where necessary.

-One building in which she plied her trade was The Majestic, at 215 West 75th Street, designed by architects Schwartz and Gross and completed in 1931.
-It included a bar styled to resemble the recently excavated Tutankhamun's tomb, a Chinese Room where visitors could play mahjong and a Gobelin tapestry as well as hidden stairways and secret doorways.
+One building in which she plied her trade was the Majestic Tower, at 215 West 75th street, designed by architects Schwartz and Gross and completed in 1931.
+It included a bar styled to resemble the recently excavated Tutankhamun's tomb, a Chinese Room where visitors could play mahjong, a Gobelin tapestry, hidden stairways and secret doorways.